BTMichalowicz/CSE509HW2/README.md

     Type `make` to compile the binary and object files.
     `./urlextend <application with flags> <webpage>`

-2. Purpose: Be able to run Linux shell commands on remote URLs These include `less`, `wc`, `cat`, etc.
+2. Purpose: Be able to run Linux shell commands on remote URLs.
+    These include `less`, `wc`, `cat`, etc.

-3. Urlextend intercepts system calls to analyze appplications' use and provide information in one easy step, using fork/execvp calls to `wget(1) and whichever terminal application the user decides to use.
+3. Urlextend intercepts system calls to analyze appplications' use and provide information in one easy step.
+  It uses fork/execvp calls to ```wget(1)``` and whichever terminal application the user decides to use.